Nead spent 2013 on the sidelines with Eckerd College in Florida

 Travis Nead joined the Catamount volleyball coaching staff during preseason camp entering the 2014 season.

-Nead comes to Cullowhee with over 13 years of playing experience throughout varsity high school volleyball, men's club, collegiate club and continued play in indoor and beach adult tournaments.
+Nead came to Cullowhee with over 13 years of playing experience throughout varsity high school volleyball, men's club, collegiate club and continued play in indoor and beach adult tournaments.
 Most recently, Nead worked on staff at Eckerd College in St. Petersburg, Fla., as an assistant coach.

 During his time as an assistant coach at Eckerd College, Nead was primarily responsible for in-game statistics, high school and middle school outreach, summer and satellite camps, and overseeing the physical development of student-athletes through strength & conditioning.
 Nead worked with a pair of All-America selections and three players that earned all-conference accolades.
 Last season, Eckerd posted a 20-10 season with a second-place finish in the Sunshine State Conference and a No. 3 seed in the NCAA regional.